-"I didn’t need to do this:" Trump uses emergency declaration speech to make case against himself
+"I didn’t need to do this": Trump uses emergency declaration speech to make case against himself

 — Omar C. Jadwat (@OmarJadwat) February 15, 2019

-George Conway, the husband of White House senior Trump adviser Kellyanne Conway and a vocal Trump critic, also highlighted Trump’s claim.
+George Conway, the husband of White House senior Trump adviser Kellyanne Conway and a vocal Trump critic, also highlighted Trump’s claim:

 This quote should be the first sentence of the first paragraph of every complaint filed this afternoon. https://t.co/ClHQhpTaEe